Discover

 - avoiding spicy foods

-- cutting down on caffeine – or cutting it out completely
+- cutting down on caffeine – or avoiding it completely

 - giving up smoking if you smoke

 Your GP will also discuss how to protect your general health after the menopause.
-For example:
+You’ll need to make sure to get enough calcium and vitamin D for good bone health as well getting enough exercise.

 Getting support

-Experiencing the menopause at any age can impact your mental health, but even more so if it happens earlier than you expected.
-It’s important to have the right support in place, to help you deal with your emotions and come to terms with your diagnosis.
+Going through the menopause at any age can make you feel very down.
+Even more so if it happens earlier than you expected.
+It’s important to have the right emotional support in place.

-You may be able to speak to your family and friends about what you’re going through, or you may prefer to speak to someone you don’t know.
+You may be able to speak to your family and friends about what you’re going through.
+Or you may prefer to speak to someone you don’t know.
 Your GP can put you in touch with a suitable counsellor.
-You can also contact the Daisy Network which is a support network for women diagnosed with premature ovarian insufficiency.
+There is also a charity called the Daisy Network.
+This is a support network for women diagnosed with premature ovarian insufficiency.

 -

 - Menopause and its management.
-Patient. patient.info, last reviewed January 2018
+Patient. patient.info, last updated November 2022

 - Menopause.
-Diagnosis.
-Diagnosing premature menopause.
-NICE Clinical Knowledge Summaries. cks.nice.org.uk, last revised March 2017
+NICE Clinical Knowledge Summaries. cks.nice.org.uk, last revised September 2022

 - Menopause: diagnosis and management.
 Diagnosing and management premature ovarian insufficiency.
-National Institute for Health and Care Excellence (NICE) Guideline NG23. www.nice.org.uk, last updated December 2019
+National Institute for Health and Care Excellence (NICE) Guideline NG23. nice.org.uk, last updated December 2019

 - Premature ovarian insufficiency.
 Patient. patient.info, last reviewed January 2018